Length & Difficulty: 5 km | 3 hours | Steep

 The Tin Hat hut is fully winterized with a pellet stove, which means you can simply strap on your snowshoes if you wish to reach the summit in winter.

-From the city of Powell River travel south on Hwy 101 approximately 15 km to Lang Bay and turn left at Dixon Road which merges with Stillwater Main just above Lois Lake Dam.
+From the city of Powell River travel south on Highway 101 approximately 15 km to Lang Bay and turn left at Dixon Road which merges with Stillwater Main just above Lois Lake Dam.
 Turn left onto the one-way hook up connector that merges with Goat Lake Main at Mile 4.
 Continue to drive north on Goat Main until you reach the stop sign at the junction formed with the Stillwater Main/Goat Main connector.
 Keep left and drive north to a major fork just 200 m beyond the Mile 12 sign and logging turnout.
 Turn left onto Spring Lake Main and stay on it for 4 km to another major junction, the start of Lewis Main.
 Here you will need to choose: continue left towards Spring Lake or take the more scenic route right towards Lewis Lake.
 Both ways connect to the Sunshine Coast Trail and lead to Tinhat Mountain.

 Click here for a larger version of the Sunshine Coast Trail Map